 "Learn to live with Uncertainty"

 The BioOptics facility is dedicated to providing state-of-the art light microscopy equipment to MFPL researchers.The facility has been centralized in rooms of the VBC5-building.
-Currently, the following microscopes are available: two laser scanning confocal microscopes, two spinning disc units, a live-imaging station equipped for TIRF with full environmental control and microfluidics, an epifluorescence deconvolution microscope, a high-content imaging station and a microdissection-laser ablation instrument are available.
+Currently, the following microscopes are available: two laser scanning confocals, a STED super-resolution microscope, two spinning disk units, a live-imaging station equipped for TIRF with full environmental control and microfluidics, an epifluorescence deconvolution microscope, two high-content imaging stations and a microdissection-laser ablation instrument.
 The facility management provides professional training and assists in experimental planning, technical setup, troubleshooting and image analysis.